zu1k/nali/README_en.md

 After nali runs for the first time, a configuration file `config.yaml` will be generated in the working directory (default `~/.nali/config.yaml`), the configuration file defines the database information.

-A database is defined as the follows:
+A database is defined as follows:

 ```yaml
 - name: geoip